PaulMagos/ASUS-UX430UNR-OPENCORE/README.md

   * **itlwm** INTEL WIFI ON MAC THANKS TO @zxystd, with Heliport interface.

 ##### Drivers
-Only these : ApfsDriverLoader, AudioDxe, HFSPlus, OpenRuntime, OpenCanopy(Apple style visual bootloader)
+Only these : --ApfsDriverLoader--, AudioDxe, HFSPlus, OpenRuntime, OpenCanopy(Apple style visual bootloader)

 ### Conclusion
 If you are familiar with hardware and pc warranty you can change your wifi (and bluetooth) adapter with a compatible one, and in this case you will need to change the bluetooth kext with the original provided by @hieplpvip (for the moment I don't like the idea of changing my hardware).
 In order to use everything you will need to create a good SMBIOS, I've used GenSMBIOS.
 I suggest you to edit the config only with a plist editor like Xcode or ProperTree, do not open this thing with CloverConfigurator it will "break" it.